 - Dagoba's – some of the most ancient and impressive Dagoba's are located in Sri Lanka.
 These impressive dome-shaped buildings stand out with their brilliant architecture.

-Activities in Sri Lanka in the winter
+Activities in Sri Lanka in the fall, winter, or spring

 - Visiting temples – there are numerous temples in almost every city in Sri Lanka.
 The population of the country is predominantly Buddhist and so there are beautiful temples available for your exploration.